Review Solicitation Guide

 What to Do (And What to Avoid) When Soliciting Reviews

-If you want to solicit reviews, you can, but you need to follow some guidelines.
+If you want to try review solicitation, you can, but you need to follow some guidelines.
 Luckily, we make it easy, or at least easier for you.

 Do: Check with the sites you want to solicit reviews for to ensure it’s okay.
 We covered Yelp and Google here, but there are many other sites you might consider soliciting reviews for, like the BBB, Facebook, TripAdvisor, TrustPilot, and more.
 Any business paying attention to reviews will likely have at least a dozen such sites they actively monitor and more they check periodically.
 It all depends on where your audience is.